-For many decades, you have travelled to many countries to teach the principles of Kuo Shu and to train many students from other schools for the purpose of promoting Kuo Shu.
+Your nearly five-decade commitment to promoting Kuo Shu across five continents is a remarkable achievement.
+You have travelled to many countries to teach the principles of Kuo Shu and to train many students from other schools for the purpose of promoting Kuo Shu.
 Despite your world-wide reputation, you are a humble Grandmaster.
 For many decades, you emphasized the Martial Arts Ethics.
 You have trained many students from around the world, and you always served as the model for all of them to follow.

-As always, you and your Tournament staff are to be commended for the exemplary success of the 2019 U.S. International Kuo Shu Championships Tournament.
+Especially as we emerge from a yearlong pandemic, you and your Tournament staff are to be commended for the exemplary success of the 2021 U.S. International Kuo Shu Championships Tournament.